kofifus/New/README.md

  - if you need a constructor define a 'ctor' method and return it with the public interface.
 'New' will call 'ctor' with the arguments passed to 'New'.

- - 'ctor' can return 'false' to abort construction and New will return 'undefined'
+ - 'ctor' can return 'false' to abort construction and 'New' will return 'undefined'

  - define static 'class' methods on the class itself - `C.staticM = function(..)`.
-Do not add them to the public interface.
+Do not add them to the public interface or use 'this' inside them.

  - create an instance with 'New' - `var o=C.New(..);`